Cuauhtlatoatzin/indigenous-peoples-history/README.md

 ## Height of the Olmec (1500 BCE - 400 BCE)

 * [Olmecs](https://en.wikipedia.org/wiki/Olmecs) - I've noticed similarities between this culture and Adena, Hopewell, and Missippian cultures in the style of their jewelry.
 Were there trade routes to the "Midwest"?
+Turns out, there was.
+They likely sailed across the gulf to the Mississippi.
+Several linguistic connections have been demonstrated like Chiki being in both Tutunaku and Hichiti.

 ## Chalcatzingo - Valley of Morelos, MX - Olmec and many others (1500 BCE - 500 BCE)